 The route begins in Preston Park, just north of Brighton city centre.
 This wide open green space allows for an easy start and spectator access.
 Upon leaving the park, runners head downhill via Stanford Avenue towards the seafront.
 The opening miles tick by as competitors pass major Brighton landmarks like the Palace Pier, reaching Marley Lane at Mile 3.
 The route continues past Roedean School, perched dramatically on the clifftops above Brighton Marina.
 Competitors get early sea views before hitting Mile 6 at Rottingdean.
 Some rolling inland hills bring the first significant inclines around Beacon Hill.
 The halfway point is reached soon after in Lewes, with its medieval centre and cheering crowds.
 After looping through Lewes, runners are faced with the toughest inclines as the course returns to Brighton.
 A series of hills build from Mile 14 to Mile 18, cresting at 162 metres above sea level.
 Once these final climbs are conquered, however, competitors are rewarded with a long downhill stretch back into Brighton.
 The finishing stretch follows the sweeping Kings Road along the seafront.
 Competitors pass the illustrious Grand Hotel before turning onto Old Steine for a triumphant finish.
 With its seaside vistas and lively crowds, it's a fantastic setting for any runner to complete 26.2 gruelling miles.

-For those considering entering the 2024 Brighton marathon, some key details should help with your planning.
-The 2024 event is scheduled for Sunday 7th April.
-This puts it in a similar calendar spot to previous years, helping runners plan a long-term training strategy.
-Entries will likely open in September 2023, so set a reminder to sign up promptly.
+For those considering entering the 2026 Brighton Marathon, here are some key details to help with planning.
+The 2026 event is scheduled for Sunday, 5th April, maintaining its traditional calendar slot and making it easy to structure a long-term training plan.
+Entries are expected to open in September 2025, so set a reminder to sign up promptly.

-Brighton is extremely accessible thanks to its transport links.
-Competitors can easily travel via road or rail on race day.
-The marathon village and start line are just a short walk from the city’s central train station.
-Accommodation is plentiful, but do book early for the best deals.
-Achieving a Good for Age time for London is a goal for many Brighton marathon entrants.
-For the 2024 London Marathon, you'll need to go sub 3 hours for men and sub 3:30 for women.
-The fast, flat Brighton course offers the perfect opportunity if London is on your radar.
-When race day comes, get down to Preston Park nice and early.
-The start waves will be from 8:45 am.
-Stay relaxed and save your energy for that amazing finishing stretch along the Brighton seafront!
+Brighton remains highly accessible thanks to strong transport links.
+Competitors can travel easily via road or rail on race day, with the marathon village and start line located a short walk from the central train station.
+Accommodation options are plentiful, but it's advisable to book early for the best rates.
+Achieving a Good for Age time for the London Marathon is a popular goal: typically requiring men to go sub 3 hours and women sub 3:30 hours.
+The fast, flat Brighton course presents an ideal chance for those looking to qualify for London.
+On race day, arrive at Preston Park nice and early; start waves will begin from 8:45 AM.
+Stay relaxed and conserve your energy for that spectacular finishing stretch along the Brighton seafront!

-The Brighton Half Marathon 2024 is scheduled to take place on Saturday 6th April, the day before the iconic Brighton Marathon event.
+The Brighton Half Marathon 2026 is scheduled to take place on Saturday, 4th April, the day before the iconic Brighton Marathon.
 This makes it a full weekend of exciting racing action by the seaside for both participants and spectators.
-The exact start time is yet to be confirmed, but based on previous years, the mass participant start is likely to be between 9-10am.
-The start line will be situated on Madeira Drive right alongside the Brighton Palace Pier, allowing for stunning sea views.
-As a popular race with thousands of entrants, wave starts will be utilised to ease congestion and crowding on the course.
+The exact start time is yet to be confirmed, but based on previous years, the mass participant start is likely to be between 9:00 and 10:00 AM.
+The start line will be located on Madeira Drive, right alongside the Brighton Palace Pier, offering stunning sea views.
+To ease congestion on the course, wave starts will be used due to the race's popularity and large number of entrants.

 The route for the half marathon is an out-and-back course between Brighton city centre and the picturesque village of Rottingdean to the east.
-Heading out of Brighton, runners will pass along the coastal road taking in sea views before reaching Rottingdean village which marks the halfway turning point.
-The route then loops back towards Brighton, returning along the shoreline all the way to the finish line in the heart of the city.
-The fast, flat profile with coastal scenery makes it a favourable course for runners targeting new personal best times.
+Heading out of Brighton, runners will pass along the coastal road, enjoying sea views before reaching Rottingdean village at the halfway turnaround point.
+The route loops back towards Brighton, returning along the shoreline all the way to the finish line in the heart of the city.
+The fast, flat profile combined with coastal scenery makes it a popular course for those targeting personal best times.

-With its fast course, seaside location, community spirit and attractions like the Brighton Palace Pier, the Brighton Half Marathon provides an iconic and rewarding experience for both serious and fun runners.
-The 2024 event is not to be missed on the British running calendar.
+With its fast course, seaside location, strong community spirit, and attractions like Brighton Palace Pier, the Brighton Half Marathon provides an iconic and rewarding experience for both serious and fun runners.
+The 2026 event is a highlight on the British running calendar not to be missed.

 Preparing to run a marathon is a major undertaking.
 But committing to a thorough training plan can get you to the start line ready to achieve your goals.
 Here are some tips for structuring your Brighton marathon training: